 When our foresters put together a forest management plan for a client, they meet with the landowner(s), walk the property, mark boundaries, examine forest stand types, soils, water, and plant and wildlife on the property.
 Our forester will prepare maps of the property for your use.
 The plan takes into account the landowner's goals and interests, the current state of the forest, and the forest's potential.

-We are an industry leader in forest conservation and our forestland is third-party green-certified by the Forest Stewardship Council (FSC) via SmartWood, a program of the Rainforest Alliance's Sustainable Forestry Division.
+We are an industry leader in forest conservation and our forestland is third-party green-certified by the Forest Stewardship Council (FSC) via the Rainforest Alliance's Sustainable Forestry Division.
+In addition, our sawmill holds an FSC chain of custody certificate via Scientific Certification Systems.
 Read about our forest conservation projects here.
 Because we have opted for conservation restrictions that prohibit development, our forestland will forever remain a productive, working landscape that provides jobs and timber as well as plant and wildlife habitat, scenic viewsheds, carbon sequestration, open space, and recreational opportunity.

 In addition, we practice forest management on over 20,000 acres of public and private client land in southern New England; with our help, these clients are maintaining their land as productive forests, and these trees are performing all of the miracles that trees do every day to clean our air and freshen our environment.